General Gatacre’s disastrous defeat in Northern Cape Colony, fought on 9th/10th December 1899; the first battle of

 It was now nearly sunrise (5.15am) and a Boer rifleman fired a shot from the top of the mountain alerting his comrades who took up positions along the summit.

 It is generally accepted that the Boers were otherwise unprepared for the British attack.

 Three companies of the leading 2nd Royal Irish Rifles moved on and occupied positions on a hill at the northern end of the valley.
-The remainder of the Royal Irish Rifles and the following 2nd Northumberland Fusiliers began to scale the Kissieberg Mountain on their right.
+The remainder of the Royal Irish Rifles and the following 2nd Northumberland Fusiliers began to scale the Kissieberg Mountain on their left.
 The Boers assembled on the crest and fired down on the British troops.
 A Boer gun was brought up and also opened fire from the crest.

 The point Gatacre had intended for the assault was believed to be accessible.
 Where the column in fact made the attack the Kissieberg was steep and in parts comprised sheer rock faces that could not easily be climbed by the troops.